 Originally, a part of Acronafplia called Castle of the Greeks, stood here.

-The first Clock Tower was built during King Otto's reign, bombed by the Germans in 1944, and raised again in 1949.
+The first Clock Tower was built during 's reign, bombed by the Germans in 1944, and raised again in 1949.
 It',s the perfect place to be to take bird's eye view photos of the old town.